Lisa Harris Jones

 Founding Member/Attorney at Law

-Although active in a variety of areas of the law, Lisa Harris Jones concentrates her practice in lobbying, government relations and procurement.
+Although active in a variety of areas of the law, Lisa Harris Jones concentrates her practice in lobbying, government relations, and procurement.
 She has represented municipalities, related quasi-public agencies and both publicly held and private enterprises, encompassing small and large business entities.

-Due to her hard work and tireless advocacy, Ms. Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
+Due to her hard work and tireless advocacy, Harris Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
 As a result of her successful track record, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland following the conclusion of each legislative session since 2009.

-Among her many legislative accomplishments, Ms. Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (CAI), an organization representing common ownership communities.
-For many years, CAI had battled with financial institutions over this important legislation.
-In only her second legislative session representing CAI, Ms. Jones was able to facilitate an agreement and secure the votes needed to pass the bill.
+Among her many legislative accomplishments, Harris Jones lobbied successfully for the passage of a priority lien bill on behalf of the Community Associations Institute Maryland Legislative Action Committee (CAI), an organization representing common ownership communities.
+For many years, CAI had battled with financial institutions over this critical legislation.
+In only her second legislative session representing CAI, Harris Jones was able to facilitate an agreement and secure the votes needed to pass the bill.
 This law allows condominium associations to recover up to four months of association fees at the time of a foreclosure sale.
 Hard hit by the downturn in the housing market, association fees are vital to the financial stability of all common ownership communities.

 Admitted to Practice: